Health-Education-England/hee-prototypes/app/assets/hee/blocks/content/main/hee-newsletter/README.md

 # Newsletter Signup Form

 ## Guidance
-The newsletter component for the NWP currently uses a third party email subscription service (Pure360).
+The newsletter component for the NWP currently uses a third party email subscription service (Createsend).

-It Allows editors to embed a third-party Pure360 newsletter signup form within content.
+It Allows editors to embed a third-party Createsend newsletter signup form within content.

-Custom javascript handles the form validation on the frontend, while Pure360 handles the form submission logic externally.
+Custom javascript handles the form validation on the frontend, while Createsend handles the form submission logic externally.

 The Javascript initially hides these messages on page load.